Using feedback to boost customer service leadership

 Know your customer

-Customer feedback data is mainly used to gauge customer sentiment after an interaction with support.
-Feedback data, however, can become extremely powerful when linked with customer information already in your Customer Relationship Management platform.
-Connecting feedback with your CRM platform will allow you to tap into information pertaining to previous interactions the customer has had with your brand across multiple points in their customer journey and deliver a personalized and memorable support experience informed by data relevant to that particular customer.
+Feedback data is mainly used to gauge customer sentiment after an interaction with support.
+This data, however, can become extremely powerful when linked with customer information already in your Customer Relationship Management platform.
+Connecting feedback with your CRM platform will allow you to tap into information about previous interactions the customer has had with your brand across multiple points in their customer journey and deliver a personalized and memorable support experience informed by data relevant to that particular customer.

 Act on customer feedback